 Figure 2: PFC and DC/DC controller for on-board charger

-The unidirectional high- to low-voltage converters then charge the 12V and 48V lead-acid batteries from the 400V Li-ion battery’s high-voltage bus.
+The unidirectional high- to low-voltage converters then charge the 12V battery from the high-voltage battery bus.

 But what is PFC and why is it necessary?
 You can find PFC in most isolated AC/DC power supplies, where it efficiently transmits energy from the power grid to the end system.
 The PFC draws an in-phase sinusoidal current from a sinusoidal source.
 This reduces the peak and harmonic currents and maximizes the drawable power from a given AC source – a household socket, for example.
 Usually any electric equipment that uses 75W or more from the grid is required to use PFC.